-- This test also gives you an introduction to the type of pressure sensations you can expect to feel during your procedure.
+- This test also gives you an introduction to the sensation of pressure that you can expect to feel during your procedure.

 iii) Testing your gum tissue.

 A dentist knows which areas of your mouth should have been numbed up with the anesthetic they’ve given you.
-So as a test for effectiveness, it’s common for them to use a pointed dental tool and deliberately poke your gum tissue in those areas, just to make sure you don’t feel anything (other than possibly the pressure involved).
+So as a test, it’s common for them to use a pointed dental tool and deliberately poke your gum tissue in those areas, just to make sure you don’t feel anything (other than possibly the pressure involved).

-iv) Testing as your extraction process begins.
+iv) Testing as your extraction gets started.

-b) Setting up an “it hurts” signal.
+Setting up an “it hurts” signal.

 - One common signal is simply having the patient raise their hand immediately upon noticing that something isn’t right.

-3) Controlling pain during your extraction process.
+3) Pain felt during your extraction procedure.

 How likely is it that your first shots won’t be totally effective in numbing your tooth?

 A couple of papers have investigated this topic.
-And while the numbers they’ve reported may not be entirely reassuring, with just a little explaining you’ll find they aren’t as bad as they initially seem.
+And while the numbers they’ve reported may not be entirely reassuring, with just a little explaining you’ll find they aren’t really as bad as they initially seem.